St Philip and St Jacob, Bristol: Closure threats

-During the English civil war the demolition of the church was ordered (along with nearby St Peter's) to prevent its use as a fortress for attacking the city of Bristol.
+During the English Civil War the demolition of the church was ordered (along with nearby St Peter's) to prevent its use as a fortress for attacking the city of Bristol.
 However, reinforcements arriving in the city meant that the building was saved.

 In the early 1960s, the church was again threatened with closure, but managed to avoid becoming a potato factory due to the vision and determination of its then-small congregation, who adopted both the motto 'Seek First' (from Matthew Chapter 6, verse 33) and, uniquely, the nickname 'Pip 'n' Jay'.

 The church today

 Since 1963, St Philip and St Jacob has become one of the leading Evangelical churches in Bristol.
 In the 1970s it was part of the Charismatic revival in the Church of England.
 Its vicar was the Revd Canon Malcolm Widdecombe (1937-2010, brother of Conservative MP Ann Widdecombe) from 1974 until his retirement in 2009.
 He died of metastatic oesophageal cancer on 12 October 2010.
 His son, the Revd Roger Widdecombe, is an Anglican priest.
 Today, the church supports and sends out many missionaries.

-The church changed its name in 2018 to Central and currently is led by the Revd Tim Silk who has been incumbent at the church since 2011.
+The church changed its name in 2018 to Central and currently is led by the Revd Tim Jones who was appointed Vicar in 2023.

-The parish has passed Resolution B of the Priests (Ordination of Women) Measure 1993; this means it would not accept a woman as its incumbent.